Dead Animal Disposal Laws in Missouri

 - Carcasses may be held unrefrigerated for a maximum of 48 hours.

 - Locate collection stations more than 2 miles from city limits and 1 mile from public parks, schools and hospitals.

-Dead animal carcasses should not be buried, burned, cooked or otherwise disposed, except as provided for in the dead animal regulations.
+Dead animal carcasses should not be buried, burned, cooked or otherwise disposed, except as provided for in the dead animal disposal regulations.

-If the owner or person responsible for a dead animal is absent, unwilling or unable to dispose of the animal properly, and the state veterinarian determines that the dead animal is a health risk or nuisance, the veterinarian may enter the premises, take possession and dispose of the animal.
+If the owner or person responsible for a dead animal is absent, unwilling or unable to dispose of the animal properly, and the state veterinarian determines that the dead animal is a health risk or nuisance, the veterinarian may enter the premises, take possession and dispose of the dead animal.
 The owner or person responsible for the dead animal must reimburse the state veterinarian for reasonable expenses.

-Large-scale animal deaths may occur, such as natural disasters, disease outbreaks or a disease eradication and control program.
+Large-scale animal deaths may occur, such as natural disasters, disease outbreaks or a disease eradication and control programs.
 Management of such large-scale loss may be beyond the scope of methods outlined in the regulation.
 In such cases, the state veterinarian, with the assistance of DNR, will develop an emergency plan for proper management of the large-scale death loss.